 Leading Causes of Falls Among Seniors

 The statistics on falls among adults over the age of 65 are shocking.
 According to the Centers for Disease Control and Prevention (CDC), one in three seniors experiences a fall each year.
-Falls remain the leading cause of fatal and non-fatal injuries for older adults.
+Slip and fall accidents remain the leading cause of fatal and non-fatal injuries for older adults.
 Staying safe or keeping an aging loved one safe means understanding the leading causes of falls and developing a plan for preventing them.
+Having a stairlift installation in Liverpool into your home would be of great help to your senior loved ones!

 6 Leading Causes of Falls among Older Adults